zhihanyang2022/zhihanyang2022/README.md

 ### Favorite quotes for curbing anxiety in modern age

-- I think everyone should get rich and famous and get everything they dreamed of so they can see that's not the answer - Jim Carrey.
+- Everyone should get rich and famous and get everything they dreamed of so they can see that's not the answer - Jim Carrey.
 - Pain is inevitable, but suffering is a choice - not me.
 - To live a meaningful life (有意义), you should first strive to live an interesting and fun life (有意思) - not me.
+- Having meaningful relationships is the number one predictor for a happy life - not me.
+- The existence of multiple alternatives makes it easy for us to imagine alternatives that don’t exist—alternatives that combine the attractive features of the ones that do exist.
+And to the extent that we engage our imaginations in this way, we will be even less satisfied with the alternative we end up choosing.
+So, once again, a greater variety of choices actually makes us feel worse - Barry Schwartz, The Paradox of Choice: Why More Is Less

 I'm just another human being trying to enjoy life in the face of many challenges.
 If I can do it, then you can do it!